 EXPERIENCE COOPERATORS

 Hawk Ridge Bird Observatory | hawkridge.org

-▶ 20% off one Hawk Ridge membership at any level.
+20% off one Hawk Ridge membership at any level.

 Matinee Musicale

 matineemusicale.org

 \$5 off per ticket for any one Matinee Musicale concert for first-time attendees during 2025.

 Zinema 2 | zeitgeistarts.com/zinema2

-One free small popcorn with movie ticket purchase.
+• One free small popcorn with movie ticket purchase.

 Exclusions may apply.
 Visit wholefoods.coop/communityperks Call for Owner Art!

 Each October, we showcase the work of our Owners in a diverse and unique exhibit in the seating areas of our stores.
 We are very lucky to have many talented Owners at Whole Foods Co-op!
 We are looking for Owner art to display for our 2025 Owner Art Show.
-If you want to share your work in the Co-op's gallery spaces during the show complete an application by September I. Visit wholefoods.coop/art to learn more and apply.
-Paper applications are available at Customer Service.
+If you want to share your work in the Co-op's gallery spaces during the show complete an application by September I.

-2024 Owner Art Show at Denfeld
+2024 Owner Art Show at Denfeld.

+whole foods

 HILLSIDE

 610 East 4th Street Duluth, MN 55805

 DENFELD

 4426 Grand Avenue Duluth, MN 55807

-wholefoods.coop

-218.728.0884
+wholefoods.coop 218.728.0884

-OPEN DAILY • 7 am -9 pm
+OPEN DAILY • 7 am - 9 pm

 Upcoming Holiday Hours

-4th of July: 7 am -7 pm Labor Day (Sept.
-I): 7 am -9 pm
+Independence Day (July 4): 7 am - 7 pm Labor Day (Sept.
+1): 7 am - 9 pm